FaroukY/FaroukY.github.io/_pages/about.md

 I did my undergrad in The Hong Kong University of Science and Technology where I was fortunate to work with [Mordecai Golin](https://www.cse.ust.hk/faculty/golin/) and [Raymond Chi-Wing Wong](https://www.cse.ust.hk/~raywong/).

-Prior to joining UIUC, I worked at Citadel as a Quantitative Trader in the index arbitrage team for 2 years.
-In Summer 2022, I interned at Google as a PhD SWE.
+Prior to joining UIUC, I worked at Citadel as a Quantitative Trader for 2 years.
+In Summer 2022, I interned at Google.

 ## Publications